 Building Strong Local Food System Enterprises

-Our Food System Enterprise services create transparent systems and market-based opportunities for farmers and producers, as well as increase farm viability and financial sustainability for our organization.
-These programs include Market Mobile, Veggie Box, and Harvest Kitchen’s food production and processing.
+Our food system enterprise services — include Market Mobile, Hope's Harvest, and Harvest Kitchen’s food production and processing — create transparent systems and market-based opportunities for farmers and producers, as well as increase farm viability and financial sustainability for our organization.

 A “50 by 60” Vision

-In 2014, we adopted the New England Food Vision, a collaborative report from Food Solutions New England, as one of the guiding visions for our organization.
-The regional plan has a bold goal of building capacity for New England to produce 50 percent of its own food by 2060.
+In 2014, we adopted the collaborative "50 by 60" Food Vision from Food Solutions New England, as one of the guiding visions for our organization.
+The regional plan has a bold goal of building capacity for the Northeast region to produce 50 percent of its own food by 2060.
 Right now, 90 percent of the food we consume comes from outside of the region.

 We work toward this “50 by 60” goal in many ways.